danielsaidi/SwiftUIKit/Readmes/Views.md

 This view renders a simple list of buttons that can be used to pick multiple options in a list of available options.

+## SimpleOptionalPicker

+This view renders a simple list of buttons that can be used to pick a single, optional option in a list of available options.

 ## SimplePickerScreen

 This view can be used to present a simple picker with a main title and an OK button.